Biomedical Engineering (BS)

 PROGRAM LEARNING OUTCOMES

-The Bachelor of Science in Biomedical Engineering seeks to produce graduates who will:
+The Bachelor of Science in Biomedical Engineering seeks to produce graduates who will have:

 an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.